-In this tutorial, you learn how to integrate ZenQMS with Azure Active Directory (Azure AD).
-Integrating ZenQMS with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate ZenQMS with Azure Active Directory (Azure AD).
+When you integrate ZenQMS with Azure AD, you can:

-- You can control in Azure AD who has access to ZenQMS.
+- Control in Azure AD who has access to ZenQMS.

-- You can enable your users to be automatically signed-in to ZenQMS (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to ZenQMS with their Azure AD accounts.

 To configure Azure AD integration with ZenQMS, you need the following items: